 Translated by Hilary Keyes

-Ueno Park was established in 1873 and is the first public park in Japan.
-Popular as a cherry blossom viewing spot and with many museums on its grounds and incredible natural highlights, Ueno Park is an excellent place to spend the day!
+Ueno Park in Tokyo was established in 1873 and is the first public park in Japan.
+Popular as a cherry blossom viewing spot and with many museums on its grounds and other incredible natural highlights, Ueno Park is an excellent place to spend the day!
 Learn how to get there and things to see.

 Spanning across a roughly 53,000 square meter plot, Ueno Park is right next to Ueno Station, and is where you will find Ueno Zoo, Shinobazu Pond, the National Museum of Western Art, the Shitamachi Museum and many, many other sightseeing spots - this is definitely a place that draws visitors from all around the world.

-And, Ueno Park is bustling with cherry blossom viewers come the spring as it is one of the most famous places in Tokyo for hanami parties.
+Ueno Park is a popular cherry blossom viewing spot in spring and is one of the most famous places in Tokyo to enjoy the sakura blooms.
 Today let's take a closer look at the many wonders contained within this beloved, over 100 year old park.

 From Tokyo Station, take the uchimawari (inner track) JR Yamanote train 4 stops; it takes about 10 minutes to reach Ueno Station.
 The total fare for this route costs 160 yen.